jianliu10/jianliu.github.io/_posts/1998-01-01-java-jvm garbage collection .md

 ### Tools to Analyze GC Logs

-using**http://gceasy.io/**- a universal online Garbage collection analysis tool.
+using **http://gceasy.io/**, which is a universal online Garbage collection analysis tool.
 It's a free tool that analyzes the Garbage collection logs and provides telemetrics, potential Garbage Collection problems, and Memory problems, and it provides solutions to these problems, as well.